finkmoritz/flutter-amplify-demo/README.md

 ### Initialize Amplify

-- Run `amplify configure` and enter your access key
+- Run `amplify configure` and enter access key details of your IAM user
 - Set the Android minSdkVersion to 21 in your [app/build.gradle](android/app/build.gradle) file
 - Set the iOS deployment target to 13.0 in the [Podfile](ios/Podfile) and add:
 ```